How SASPC Can Help Your District

-Joining the San Antonio Special Programs Co-op (SASPC)
+Join the San Antonio Special Programs Co-op (SASPC)

 Why join?
-The SASPC provides special education support and guidance through professional development, electronic records management system, assessments, related services, support with reporting to TEA (policies and SPP data), ARD meeting support, and technical assistance as needed.
+The SASPC provides special education support and guidance through professional development, electronic records management systems, assessments, related services, support with reporting to TEA (policies and SPP data), ARD meeting support, and technical assistance as needed.
 Members enjoy a cost reduction for related services as one related professional can be split among many schools saving the cost of a school from hiring an employee to provide those services.

-Provides related services in
+Provides related services in the following:

-- o AI (Auditory Impairment) Services
+- AI (Auditory Impairment) Services

-- o Counseling as a Related Service
+- Counseling as a Related Service

-- o Occupational Therapy
+- Occupational Therapy

-- o Orientation & Mobility Services
+- Orientation & Mobility Services

-- o Physical Therapy
+- Physical Therapy

-- o Speech Therapy
+- Speech Therapy

-- o VI (Visual Impairment) Services
+- VI (Visual Impairment) Services

-- o Other as required by IEP
+- Other as required by IEP

 What is the first step to joining?
 Contact the San Antonio Special Programs Co-op at (210) 447-9101 to schedule an appointment to discuss your school’s special education needs.
 The director will review your special education performance and suggest ways the co-op can assist in improving special education services provided.
 If it is decided that your school would benefit from joining the co-op, your school should get board approval and send a letter on school letterhead requesting membership no later than Jan.15th to be approved for membership the following school year.